 Event

-Dawnie Walton, winner of the 2022 VCU Cabell First Novelist Award for The Final Revival of Opal and Nev, participates in a reading as well as a Q&A session about the writing and publishing of her book on Nov.
-10 at 7 p.m.
+Anne de Marcken winner of the 2025 VCU Cabell First Novelist Award for It Lasts Forever And Then It's Over, gives a reading and participates in a moderated Q&A session about the writing and publishing of her book on Nov.
+5, 2025 at 7 p.m.

 The event is free and open to all and will be held in person but will also be live streamed through Zoom.
 The in-person location will be James Branch Cabell Library, Room 303, 901 Park Ave., Richmond, Va.
 23219.
 Parking is available for a fee in the West Broad Street, West Main Street and West Cary Street parking decks.